menghanj8072/apcsa-freedom-project/blog/entry02.md

 ```
 After finishing part I and II, I spent the next few weeks on finishing part III to part V. I eventually finished the tutorial.
 From this tutorial, I learned that learning to write in C# is a very important part of making a game to function in unity.
 My Freedom Project goal for winter break is to search a tutorial that teaches C# in unity.

 For enginnering design process, I'm still in step **2 research the problem** because I'm still researching for more tutorials to follow to learn more about my tool.
 In addition, one new skill I learned was **Time management**.
-This is the new skill I learned because I planned out what parts of the tutorial I should follow each week.
+This is the new skill I learned because I learned to plan out what parts of the tutorial I should follow each week.

 [Previous](entry01.md) | [Next](entry03.md)